TITLE 77: PUBLIC HEALTH

 a) General.
 Unconsolidated formations such as sand and gravel may extend to or near the ground surface.
 Generally, however, they lie below the ground surface at varying depths and are covered by an overburden of earth.
 The kind, nature and depth of the overburden are factors in determining how a well shall be constructed.

-1) All gravel placed in the well shall be clean, washed and disinfected prior to placement or provisions made for disinfection in place.
+1) All gravel placed in the well shall be clean and shall be washed and disinfected prior to placement, or provisions shall be made for disinfection in place.

 2) Gravel refill pipes may be installed if they terminate above ground surface and are provided with watertight caps.